tessel/t2-test-rig-sw/README.md

 git submodule update --init --recursive
 ```

+## Supported Platforms:
+Only Linux fully supports running the tests and OSX partially supports the test bench.
+The SMT tests use a `pyOCD` dependency which has some inaccessible features on OSX.
+Running the server and client will work on OSX, but the test bench will fail after SMT tests are commenced (specifically, on the 'boot' test).
+Through hole tests work fine on OSX.
+Windows has been untested.

 ## Updating production code

 A complete update of the test bench code consists of four parts: updating the release binaries (also known as golden images), updating the test bench, updating the boot scripts (in the `/boot` folder), and updating the `server` code running at `testalator.tessel.io`.